asinha812/multi-service-web-application/README.md

  2. An Amazon RDS for MySQL database to store your WordPress data
  3. Wordpress EC2 instance in an Autoscaling Group (ASG) that is attached to an Application Load Balancer (ALB)

-# Here, in below steps we have shown to deploy wordpress with MySQL RDS with single EC2.
-But if you go to terraform manifests we have used HA env with 2 EC2 in each AZs in private subntes integrated with Internet Facing ALB which act as a front-end for our wordpress application.
+Terraform manifests we have used HA env with 2 EC2 in each AZs in private subntes integrated with Internet Facing ALB which act as a front-end for our wordpress application.
 Using ALB DNS we can call our application/website.
 Later, we can add integrate Route53 DNS with SSL to secure our website.
 Also, we can have Autoscaling Enabled with Load Balancer to distribute the traffic so as to reduce the latency during peak hours.

 ![Alt text](image-36.png)